greglobinski/react-custom-share/docs/content/pages/7--share-button-icon-only/index.md

 ## Description

-`ShareButtonIconOnly` is one of the built-in `react-custom-share`styled buttons.
+`ShareButtonIconOnly` is a built-in, ready-to-use styled button.

 It renders the base `ShareButton` component with some styling.